 You won’t find any dim sum carts at Ton Kiang, which is named for the East River in China’s Guangdong (Canton) Province.
 You also won’t find a checklist.
 Instead, Ton Kiang splits the difference.
 Women circulate with trays of plates and bamboo steamers.
 By the time they navigate the room, they usually sell out, so the food stays fresh and hot.

-Our first selection was salt-and-pepper shrimp with minced red bell peppers, scallions and garlic.
+Salt-and-pepper shrimp incorporated minced red bell peppers, scallions and garlic.
 The shrimp were so expertly fried that head, tail, and everything in between was juicy and flavorful.

-Siu Choy Gao – Napa cabbage and shrimp dumplings – featured thin skins and a tightly packed filling of naturally sweet shellfish and cabbage.
+Siu Choy Gao – Napa cabbage and shrimp dumplings – featured thin skins and tightly packed, naturally sweet shellfish and cabbage fillings.

 Bol Choy Gao – shrimp and spinach dumplings – were similar to the cabbage version, only with spinach, and a different shape.

-My exhaustive rundown of our meal continues with Dai Dze Gao, ethereal scallop and shrimp dumplings containing crunchy bits of carrot.
+My exhaustive rundown of our meal continues with Dai Dze Gao, ethereal scallop and shrimp dumplings containing crunchy carrot bits.

 Cha Siu Bao – barbecued pork buns – were especially good.
 Lesser versions are crammed with sickly sweet red sauce and fatty pork, but these specimens were nice and fluffy, filled with big cubes of juicy hog meat.